 I say “tentative” and I mean it.
 If we are going to create meaning in a coherent way, and experience coherence, then we have to move slowly.
 We have to keep in mind that we are not building anything nor even discovering anything but simply encountering something that is already present and already dynamic.
 It has its own energy apart from our judgment and perception.

 In that light, then, the qualities that enable us be coherent are not necessarily what we would expect.
 For example, a quality of attentiveness is very important.
 We have to give attention to what is happening in an internal way.
 We have to see how our thoughts emerge, the shape they take, the nature of their movement on the inside, and how that affects the outside.

 Really, it is a kind of attention that slows things down, or takes things one at a time.
 It doesn’t multitask.
 It wants to see what is happening with our anger, say, but then it also wants to see what is happening with our assumptions about the anger.
 As David Bohm often pointed out, if we are looking inward without questioning our assumptions then we are not going to get anywhere because it is the assumptions that are doing the looking.

-What is meant by that is simply that we might assume that anger is bad and if that is the case, then we are going to “see” anger as bad.
-We have to see that assumption.
+What he meant is simply that we might assume that anger is bad and if that is the case, then we are going to “see” anger as bad.
+We have to see that assumption that colors our inquiry.
 When we do, its power is diluted considerably and we get a clearer sense of how the anger operates – its relation to some central self, the way it drives the body into fight or flight and so forth.
 All of that can be very valuable but in order to get to it, we have to get to the assumptions.
 And in order to get to the assumptions we have to be patient, and attentive, and even painstaking.
 The reward for this can be quite impressive – coherence is healing and peaceful – but we cannot overlook the hard work upon which it rests.